An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Preventing Respiratory Syncytial Virus (RSV) Pneumonia in Children

-Across the globe, RSV is the most common reason for acute lower respiratory infection in children under the age of 5.
+Across the globe, RSV is the most common reason for acute lower respiratory infection in children under the age of 5 years.
 Parents often spread the infection to their baby.
-A simple way to help prevent RSV infection is to wash your hands often, especially before touching your baby.
-It is important to make sure that other people, especially caregivers, take precautions to avoid giving RSV to your baby.
+A simple way to help prevent RSV infection is to wash your hands often, particularly before touching your baby.
+It is important to make sure that other people, particularly caregivers, take precautions to avoid giving RSV to your baby.
 The following simple steps can help protect your baby:

 - Insist that others wash their hands with warm water and soap before touching your baby.